Trasmonaut/COMP-3610-Big-Data/README.md

-# COMP-3601-Big-Data

-A repo made for our comp 3610 Proejct

-#  Predictive Analysis of Weather in Trinidad and Tobago
+# COMP-3601-Big-Data - Predictive Analysis of Weather in Trinidad and Tobago

-  Group Members:
+## Group Members:
     Jordhan Couteau (816036449)
     Lillian Charles    (816037199)
     Caleb Ramdath  (816038072)

+## Overview

+A predictive weatehr model for Trinidad and Tobago using historical weather data and XGBoost.
+Historical weather data is fed in on 16 reigions of Trinidad and Tobago.
+This data is used to train the model to predict the following for the different regions of Trinidad and Tobago:
+* Max Actual Temp C
+* Min Actual Temp C
+* Average Actual Temp C
+* Max Relative Temp C
+* Min Relative Temp C
+* Average Relative Temp C
+* Dew Point C
+* Humidity %
+* WindSpeed MPH
+* Cloud Cover %
+* Visibiltiy Miles
+* Precipiation mm